Ce11an/Ce11an/README.md

 🏔 In my free time, you can find me playing basketball or watching the NBA

-🤟🏻 Programming Languages: • Python • R • SQL • Learning Vue.js and JavaScript
+🤟🏻 Programming Languages: • Python • R • SQL • JavaScript • Learning Rust

 ---